 Access management

-A cybersecurity framework that controls and monitors who can access an organization's digital resources based on verified identity and assigned privileges.
+Access management is a cybersecurity framework that controls and monitors who can access an organization's digital resources through authentication, authorization, and lifecycle management of user permissions.

-The process encompasses several key components: robust authentication protocols to confirm a user's identity, precise authorization mechanisms to grant appropriate levels of access, and continuous management of access rights throughout the user lifecycle—from provisioning new accounts to deactivating access upon role changes or departure.
-By systematically managing and monitoring these permissions, organizations enhance their overall security posture, maintain data confidentiality, integrity, and availability, and ensure compliance with regulatory mandates.
+Access management is a cybersecurity framework that establishes and enforces policies for controlling who can access an organization's digital resources, including systems, applications, data, and networks.
+It encompasses robust authentication protocols to verify a user's identity, precise authorization mechanisms to grant appropriate levels of access, and the continuous management of access rights throughout the entire user lifecycle—from provisioning new accounts to modifying or revoking permissions upon role changes or departure.